EigenFunction271/Isingtraffic/README.md

 4. Highways are given higher priority through external fields
 5. The system evolves using simulated annealing (classical) or quantum-inspired dynamics
 6. The final configuration shows which roads should be open/closed
-7. Results are visualized on an interactive map
+7. Results are visualized on an interactive map or as an animation

 ## Dependencies